LoRa Configuration

 - PingSlot Channel Frequency: The frequency used for the beacon ping.

-- PingSlot Datarate: The minimum duration of each beacon ping slot.
+- PingSlot Datarate: Minimum duration of each beacon ping slot.

 - Enable Hopping: Enables/disables Class B hopping as the class B beacon is transmitted following a frequency hopping pattern.